 Formula or Calculated Indicators

 Formula indicators are exactly what they sound like: they are indicators that are calculated from other indicators in DevResults.
 In other words, they calculate aggregate totals from other aggregate totals.
 They can use direct entry indicators, data table indicators, or other formula indicators as inputs, and you can perform basic mathematical operations, such as addition, subtraction, multiplication, and division.
 One of the most common uses of formula indicators in DevResults is to calculate percentages.
-For example, let's say in addition to my indicator 1.a: # of clients who attended DevResults administrator training, I also have an indicator 1.b: # of clients who passed DevResults Administrator certification exam.
-I'd like to calculate the percentage of trainees who successfully pass the certification exam.
-My formula indicator here would be 1.c: % of trainees who pass Administrator certification exam.
+For example, let's say I have indicators DV-1.2b_d: # of new users administered the certification exam and DV-1.2b_n: # of new users certified.
+I'd like to calculate the percentage of trainees who take the exam and successfully pass it to earn certification.
+My formula indicator here would be DV-1.2b: % of new users who pass certification exam.
 I'd set this up to display as a percentage and set my formula as:

 Formula indicators can reference entire other indicators or just specific disaggregations within those indicators, so you can have base indicators that might pull totals disaggregated by male and female, but you want a calculated indicator that adds up total females from multiple indicators--you can do that.

 Strengths & Uses: